arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-or, more concisely, as expression-bodied member:
+or, more concisely, as an expression-bodied member:
 {% highlight csharp%}
 Func<string, string> GetSecretRevealer(string name) =>
   (message) =>  $"My name is {name} and I tell you: {message}.";